busywhistling/busywhistling.github.io/content/blog/22-09-17 Implementing a chess transcriber in React.md

 React app).

 - State management.
-I realized that my app (much like a lot of apps out there) don’t really need to use Redux or even React’s Context API.
+I realized that my app (much like a lot of apps out there) doesn’t really need to use Redux or even React’s Context API.
 This came [in time](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367) when I realized that using Redux really makes sense when *you want the actions (state changes) themselves* (whether for bug reports, persistent storage or syncing UI